kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 let animator = UIDynamicAnimator(referenceView: view)
 ```

 `UIDynamicAnimator` is where all the physics voodoo happens.

-A dynamic animator is an intermediary between your dynamic items – UIView subviews in this case – the dynamic behaviors you create and the iOS physics engine.
+The dynamic animator is an intermediary between your dynamic items — UIView subviews in this case — the dynamic behaviors you create, and the iOS physics engine.
 It provides a context for calculating the animations before rendering.

 **Dynamic behaviors** encapsulate the physics for a particular desired effect like gravity, attraction or bounce. **Dynamic animators** keep track of where all of your items are during the animation process.
 The `referenceView` you passed in is the canvas where all the animation takes place.
-All of the views you animate _must_ be a subview of the reference view.
+All of the views you animate _must_ be subviews of the reference view.

 ### Your first behavior

-`UIDynamicBehavior` is the base class that describes an effect for one or more dynamic items, like your subviews, and how they take part in the 2D animation you are trying to achieve.
+`UIDynamicBehavior` is the base class that describes an effect for one or more dynamic items, like your subviews, and how they take part in the animation.
 Apple provides a bunch of behaviors, but the easiest one to start with is `UIGravityBehavior`.
-It's perfect since developers are like cats – we can't help it that we like to see things fall.
+It's perfect since developers are like cats — we can't help it that we like to see things fall.

 ![bordered width=40%](images/and_bounce_and_explode.png)